 Hands-on Workshop: Native Americans along the Susquehanna

 Your students will explore how Indians once lived in the Fort Hunter/Harrisburg area.
 They will focus on how Indians obtained food, shelter, clothing and equipment.
-Activities include furnishing a wigwam, making a piece of pottery and participatory storytelling.
-Children will handle the kinds of food, materials and equipment once used by Native Americans who farmed and hunted here in the 1300s and 1400s.
+Activities include exploring a wigwam, hands on activities and games.
+Children will learn about the kinds of food, materials and water once used by Native Americans who farmed and hunted here in the 1300s and 1400s.

 Please provide a teacher and at least one adult (free admission) to help with the workshop.
 Groups of over 32 children will be split-half will start with the workshop and half with the Mansion tour, and will switch after lunch.
 The Hands-on Workshop lasts approximately 1 1/2 hours, and addresses State Standards: 8.1.3A, 8.1.3.D, 8.2.3C, 8.2.3B, 1.6.3A, 1.6.3D, 1.6.3E.
 Also 8.1.6A, 8.1.6B, 8.2.6A, 8.2.6B, 8.2.6C, 1.6.5A, 1.6.5.D, 1.6.5E